Security questions can add an extra layer of certainty to your authentication process.

 - If the answer has birthdays, it can be easy for an attacker to find online.

-- If the answer has a school name or location too, such information is easily available for attackers.
+- If the question and answer have a school name or location too, such information is easily available for attackers.

 You can minimize both of these outcomes by creating good security questions.